NasimAbdollahi/NodeCoder/README.md

 ### 🗄️ Graph data files

 ---
-When graph data is generated from raw data, files are saved in this directory <font color='#D55E00'> ./data/ </font>.
+When graph data is generated from featurized data, files are saved in this directory <font color='#D55E00'> ./data/input_data/graph_data_*A/ </font>.
-Specific sub-directories are created depends on user choice of cutoff distance for protein contact network.
+Specific sub-directories are created depends on user choice of cutoff distance for protein contact network, proteom, number of cross-validation folds.
 This helps user to keep track of different test cases.

 <details open>
 <summary> Generated graph data files includes: </summary>